Used car quits, buyer takes car lot to court

 ZACHARY - If a deal sounds too good to be true, it probably is.
 It's a hard lesson that plenty of people learn when they buy a car from a used car lot and these types of calls are frequently made to 2 On Your Side.

 The story often involves a vehicle that worked well for a couple of days and then suddenly stopped working.
-Sherry T. Johnson contacted 2 On Your Side after it happened to her, with the hopes that her story will help someone else.
+Sherry T. Johnson contacted 2 On Your Side after she says it happened to her.

 In January, Johnson went looking for a new car to help with her commute.
 Her commute consisted of a six-mile walk to work and a six-mile walk home from work.
 She says someone recommended she shop for a used vehicle at Unique Autos in Zachary.

 Johnson took a 2006 Lincoln Zephyr for a test drive and says it drove just fine.
-She purchased the car "as is" for $2,000 and two days later says the oil light went on and it ran out of gas.
+Unique Autos tells 2 On Your Side the car she test drove and soon after purchased, was a repossessed vehicle.
+Johnson spent $2,000 on the car and agreed to purchase it "as is" after her mechanic gave it a look over.
+Two days later, she says the oil light went on and it ran out of gas.
 She had it towed to a mechanic only to learn her new investment would cost her a lot more.
-The car needed a new motor.
+She was told by a mechanic that the car needed a new motor.

 "That's why they sold it to me at the price they sold it to me," said Johnson.
 "I didn't know.
 I didn't pay attention to it."

+Unique Autos says Johnson caused her own demise to her motor because it was overfilled with oil.
+When Unique Autos attempted to rectify the situation, it says Johnson took it upon herself to fix the situation.
+It didn't find out what happened until later and says there never was an oil leak, it was overfilled.

-Johnson decided to fight and made calls to the Louisiana Used Motor Vehicle Commission, the Better Business Bureau and took a trip downtown.
+Johnson decided to make calls to the Louisiana Used Motor Vehicle Commission, the Better Business Bureau and took a trip downtown.

 "I went to small claims court and filed a suit against Unique Autos," she said.

-The auto shop settled out of court for $750.
-While that didn't make her whole, it helped with paying for part of the new motor.
+The auto shop says Johnson ended up filing in the wrong court and to save them both money agreed to settle out of court for $750.
+While that didn't make Johnson whole, it helped with paying for part of the new motor.

-Johnson says she didn't wait to file in small claims court, she did it right away.
-The court costs were about $130, her only recourse since buying a used car from a car lot doesn't give you many protections.
+Unique Autos says it had other vehicles to offer her, but Johnson was unable to get financed on those options.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.